Copenhagen Weather May Averages, Denmark

 Additionally, most businesses and sites that were closed for the winter months are now beginning to reopen as the city once again spills into the streets.
 This is also typically the last time to score a good deal on a hotel room or flight before the main crowds begin to visit the city.

 Visitors will still need to bring a jacket with them, but the average daily temperature has climbed to a very respectable 12°C (54°F) for this time of the year.
-While the wind coming in off the water can make it feel cooler, it is not the brutal cold of the winter months.
+While the wind coming in off the water can make it feel cooler, you won't be beset by the brutal cold of the winter months.
 For the first time this year, overnight temperatures are well above the freezing mark.
 Overnight lows will fall to an average of 7°C (45°F).
 Meanwhile, the average afternoon highs will climb to 16°C (61°F).

 Rain is still a near constant threat for the city as the region will experience an average of 14 days experiencing measurable rainfall.
 Much of this rain will fall over a short amount of time allowing visitors to get back outside as soon as the storm passes by.
 Overall, the city receives an average of 40mm of precipitation throughout the month.
 However, with temperatures well above freezing for the first time since winter, there is no chance of experiencing frozen precipitation.

 While it is still too cool to enjoy the beach this month, it won't be long before visitors can dip their toes in the surf.
 Average water temperatures for this time of the year are a cool 10°C (50°F).
 However, if the afternoon is warm enough, visitors are able to enjoy the beach and soak up some sun.
 The region experiences an average of 12 hours of sunshine per day during this time of the year.